mz570/MORS/TECHNICAL_DOCUMENTATION.md

 The platform is positioned for immediate deployment to production and is ready for community feedback and future enhancements outlined in the roadmap.

 **Status: Ready for Production Release** 🚀

+**THERE ARE MANY SOCIAL APPS TO CONNECT USERS BUT THIS ONE TRYING PEOPLE TO CONNECT WITH PEOPLE BASED ON REVIEWS,APPS THAT ARE AVAILABLE ON MARKET DOESNT FOCUS ON AUTHINCATION OF REVIEWS TO ACTUALLY GUIDE ONE TO A SAFE,TRUSTED PLACE OUR VISION IS TO CREATE THE APP WHERE USER WILL SHARE THEIR MOMENTS,SUCH AS:
+I HAVE GONE TO A PLACE WHERE I HAVE SEEN A SHOP THAT ARE DELIVERING GOOD PRODUCT ,HAVE GOOD BEHAVIOUR AND BUDGET FRIENDLY ,THEIR THE USER CAN SHARE THE LOCATION,DESCRIPTION AND PHOTO ,SO OTHER CAN SEE AND ENGAGE WITH IT,MORE LIKE THE APP IS NOT ABOUT YOURSELF ,ITS ABOUT THE WORLD YOU ARE SEEING,WHEREAS OTHER APP ARE FOCUSING ON THE PEOPLE TO SHARE THEIR PRIVACY, WE ARE ENCOURAGING PEOPLE TO SHARE THE WORLD THEY ARE SEEING.

 ---